DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

  When self analysing how I think (from an engineering point of view), I found that I have two types of thinking techniques.

    - A slow(ish) type of thinking - where I&#39;m basically taking to myself in my head.
 This is also how I tend to read (I heard the text I&#39;m reading in my head)
-   - A fast type of thinking - where I &#39;somehow&#39; and making a large number of analysis and decisions, and &#39;know&#39; what I&#39;m thinking without really needing to articulate in my head all the explanations of what I&#39;m doing.
+   - A fast type of thinking - where I &#39;somehow&#39; am making a large number of analysis and decisions, and &#39;know&#39; what I&#39;m thinking without really needing to articulate in my head all the explanations of what I&#39;m doing.
 This is the kind of thinking that one tends to get when in &#39;the Zone&#39; (which is that magical place where ideas &#39;just flow&#39; and we are hyper productive)

 I&#39;ve also found that although my brain is able to hold a large amount of hyperlilnked information (creating a graph of linked data that I&#39;m working on), it is not good at all at multi-tasking (i.e. working on multiple domain problems at the same time).